chef/chef-web-docs/content/ctl_ohai.md

 ohai os
 ```

-Which would fetch the value found within Chef in `node[:os]` and return
+Which would fetch the value found within Chef Infra's node data at `node['os']` and return
 something like

 ```javascript